By Jeremy Strickland

 Annie’s family got a new addition a few months back, a cute little Pyrenees puppy that one of her three kids named “Oscar.”
 The family had a lot of love to give but job and school schedules to keep, so the puppy found himself home alone for several hours every weekday, kept in the living room with the doorway gated and the TV on to keep him company.
 Puppies typically need to eliminate once every two hours, so you can imagine what happened in the absence of his new family.
 To make matters worse, Buttermilk, the family cat, came down with a bladder infection and took to the living room for relief too.

 Once Buttermilk was better and Oscar was potty trained , I was called in to assess the damage and estimate a carpet cleaning.
-With a black-light in one hand and a moisture detector in the other, I found the twenty year old carpet to be more than 30% saturated with urine.
+With an ultraviolet light in one hand and a moisture detector in the other, I found the twenty year old carpet to be more than 30% saturated with urine.
 Pulling up the carpet at a corner revealed that the problem was deep, going through the padding to the wood underneath.
 The living room carpet was beyond a cleaning, it needed to come up and be replaced.

 Between the vet bills, cat medication, and the cost of cleaning supplies (you should have seen the array of spray bottles; Annie had purchased every possible cleaner she could find in-store and online), she had already spent a good chunk of cash.
 So, Annie’s question to me was, “Should I just avoid carpet altogether at this point and go with hardwood floors?”
 It’s easy enough to see why Annie would feel this way after what happened with her pets, but I still recommended carpet to her.
 In fact, there are quite a few vital reasons to consider carpeting over hardwood floors.